Kurtyako/Wazuh-FIM-Lab/README.md

 ![Wazuh Realtime](https://github.com/user-attachments/assets/6ba1502a-2fec-4344-be91-530ddbe1716c)

 11. Now FIM is set up and let's simulate an event.
 I will create a file called evil-malware in the Public directory.
-As you can see in the Wazuh dashboard, we have an event which has identified a file that was ADDED under the C:\users\public\pictures directories as "evil-malware".
+As you can see in the Wazuh dashboard, we have an event that has identified a file that was ADDED under the C:\users\public\pictures directories as "evil-malware".

  ![image](https://github.com/user-attachments/assets/47c45d18-0937-4895-a835-c5cb7b2cb141)

 ![Wazuh evil-malware as Event](https://github.com/user-attachments/assets/e6bcda90-d32a-44f5-9308-e2ee292bb0cc)

-  Clicking the side arrow we can look at more specific information relation to this event.
+  Clicking the side arrow we can look at more specific information related to this event.
 We can see the agent ID, IP, and name.
 We can also see the path and file that was added.

   ![Wazuh new fields](https://github.com/user-attachments/assets/203bf0e7-4072-405e-a6c8-e9feccafd2ee)

-   You are also supplied with the MD5, SHA1 and SHA256 hash values of the file which is really interesting as you can compare those hashes using open-source intelligence like VirusTotal to help investigate the suspected file.
+   You are also supplied with the MD5, SHA1, and SHA256 hash values of the file which is very helpful as you can compare those hashes using open-source intelligence like VirusTotal to help investigate the suspected file.

 ![Wazuh new hash](https://github.com/user-attachments/assets/8ca2de42-9a46-440b-8341-7e5138f890f4)